 Seed Enterprise Investment Scheme (“SEIS”) Print

-The maximum investment by an individual is £100,000, and tax relief is given at the rate of 50%, even where the individual pays tax at a lower rate.
+The maximum investment by an individual is £100,000 per tax year, and income tax relief is given at the rate of 50%.
 As for EIS, similar restrictions prevent employees from qualifying for the relief, and the maximum investment by an individual is limited to 30% of the SEIS company.

 Unlike EIS, a qualifying investment in a SEIS company cannot be used to defer gains made on the disposal of other chargeable assets.
 Instead where the SEIS investment is made out of the gains arising on the realisation of other assets, then 50% of the gain reinvested into the SEIS company is exempt from CGT.
 Accordingly, the effective rate of CGT relief is up to 14%.

-A claim for SEIS may be made to treat the investment as made in the previous year, so SEIS investments made during the year 2015/16 will be able to be treated as made in 2014/15.
+A claim for SEIS may be made to treat the investment as made in the previous year, so SEIS investments made during the year 2018/19 may be treated as made in 2017/18.
 A claim to carry back the SEIS relief to the previous year must incorporate both parts of the relief.
-It is not possible to claim the income tax element of the relief in say 2015/16 and to carry the CGT element back to 2014/15.
+It is not possible to claim the income tax element of the relief in say 2018/19 and to carry the CGT element back to 2017/18.

 Gains on the disposal of SEIS shares held for the qualifying 3-year period are exempt from CGT.